Angels defeat Orioles 4-1 to extend winning streak to 3

 Baltimore responded in the third with a win.
 Domingo Leyba drew a leadoff walk, advanced to third on Urías ‘ single and scored on Valaika’s grounder.

 The Angels added a run in the fifth.
-Jared Walsh doubled off the left field wall with two outs and scored on Gosselin’s single.
+Walsh doubled off the left field wall with two outs and scored on Gosselin’s single.

 TRAINER’S ROOM